 I am mindful of 3 guiding principles when arranging my shelves:

 Go through the items you’ve gathered and assess which ones work well together.
 Is there a colour palette or style that really stands out to you when you look at what you’ve chosen?
 Maybe everything is very neutral so you choose to put aside one or two colorful items.
 Or maybe everything is colorful and eclectic so you put aside a few more rustic items.
 It’s an exercise that can help you narrow down what your preferred style really is!
 Bonus!

 Make sure your shelves are balanced by grouping objects in a purposeful manner.
 For example, in the bookcase below there is a large white pitcher on the bottom left

 Remember to leave empty space to allow the eye to rest.
 You don’t want to create clutter.
 You want to create visual interest.
 Resist the urge to keep adding more items to your shelves, especially smaller pieces.
 You can quickly turn curated into crowded!
 Less is more!

 Tip: This is one time that I would say the rule of 3 or the rule of odd numbers does not apply!
 I actually like to add books horizontally in stacks of 2 or 4, or vertically just a couple at a time.

 One last thing I like to add to any shelf or bookcase that I style is light!
-I usually have either battery operated tea lights placed on top of books or strings of fairy lights tucked inside cloches.
-The little bit of twinkle adds ambience in the evenings year round.
+I usually have either battery-operated tea lights placed on top of books or strings of fairy lights tucked inside cloches.
+The little bit of twinkle adds ambiance in the evenings year-round.
 For bookcases specifically, library or built-in lighting can highlight your chosen display items beautifully!

 MORE GOOD READS: